AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

 \section{Experiments}

-To comprehensively evaluate the effectiveness, logical reasoning capability, and cross-domain robustness of the proposed AULLM++ framework, we conduct extensive experiments on three widely recognized spontaneous micro-expression benchmarks.
-We systematically compare AULLM++ against state-of-the-art methods\cite{LED}, specifically including our conference preliminary version (AULLM)~\cite{aullm_conf}, and provide in-depth ablation studies alongside qualitative analyses.
+To evaluate the effectiveness, structured-token-conditioned inference capability, and cross-domain robustness of the proposed AULLM++ framework, we conduct extensive experiments on three widely used spontaneous micro-expression benchmarks.
+We systematically compare AULLM++ against representative baselines, including recent motion magnification methods\cite{LED} and our preliminary conference version (AULLM)~\cite{aullm_conf}, and provide ablation studies alongside qualitative analyses.